alcachofass/ioquake3container/README.md

 * docker-compose up

 ## Other Notes
-Additional *.cfg files could be copied at build time to be referenced via command line at launch or in-game.
+Additional *.cfg files could be copied at build time to be referenced via command line at launch or in-game. docker-compose2.yml shows how to launch mods (OSP & Team Arena) with the use of docker volumes and a launch script.